 The pre-personalisation of the products assembled at the premises is an optional service of ASECL.
 The pre-personalisation is done using scripts, data and keys provided by the client.
 The items used for the pre-personalisation are treated as assets.
 ASECL provides a standardised environment for the processing of the scripts.
-The implemented setup ensures the correct assignment between products and associated scripts, data and keys during the prepersonalisation process.
+The implemented setup ensures the correct assignment between products and associated scripts, data and keys during the pre-personalisation process.
 Pre-personalisation data supplied by the client is injected into the non-volatile memory.
 These data are for instance used for traceability and/or to secure shipment between phases of production.

-ASECL has a standard procedure for packing of finished products and preparation of shipment.
+ASECL has a standard procedure for packing of finished products and preparation of delivery.
 If special packing requirements are provided by the client they are included in the process setup.
-The client is alerted if products are ready for transport because the transport must be organised by the client.
-Based on the alert the client provides information on the forwarder that is used for the verification of the forwarder before the handover of the products.
+The client and/or customer is alerted if products are ready for transport because the transport must be organised by the client or customer.
+Based on the alert the client or customer.

+tomer provides information on the forwarder that is used for the verification of the forwarder before the handover of the products.